vaniastankov/Master-Thesis-code/README.md

 ### Pretrained models

-Models used in this work can benefit from fine-tuning pretrained weights or built from scratch.
+Models used in this work can benefit from fine-tuning pre-trained weights or built from scratch.
 In either case, there is no need to separately load weights, these can be downloaded automatically by a library used in this work.
-For more details see: [TensorFlow Docs](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
+For more details, see:[TensorFlow Docs](https://www.tensorflow.org/api_docs/python/tf/keras/applications).

 ## Results